Prehistory of Colorado: Paleo-Indian period

 The period immediately preceding the first humans coming into Colorado was the Ice Age Summer starting about 16,000 years ago.
 For the next five thousand years the landscape would change dramatically and most of the large animals would become extinct.
 Receding and melting glaciers created the Plum and Monument Creeks, the Castle Rock mesas and unburied the Rocky Mountains.
 Large mammals, such as the mastodon, mammoth, camels, giant sloths, cheetah, bison antiquus and horses roamed the land.

 Sites for the early Paleo-Indian period are found on the plains (eastern half of the state), but later in the period, there are sites found in both the mountains and plains of Colorado.

 Pre-Clovis culture

 Pre-Clovis period is defined by Paleo-Indian hunting before the use of Clovis points.
 An example is Lamb Spring in Littleton, with mammoth bones dated 14,140 to 12,140 years ago and hunting by use of stone tools other than Clovis points.
 Other examples include Dutton and Selby in the far eastern edge of Colorado.

 Clovis culture

-There were a few Paleo-Indian cultures, distinctive by the size of the tools they used and the animals they hunted.
+Some Paleo-Indian cultures were distinctive by the size of the tools they used and the animals they hunted.
 People in the first Clovis complex period had large tools to hunt the megafauna animals of the early Paleo-Indian period.
-A key Clovis culture site is the Dent site discovered in 1932 in Weld County, the first site to provide evidence that men and mammoth co-existed, and that man hunted mammoth on the North American continent.
+A key Clovis culture site is the Dent site discovered in 1932 in Weld County, the first site to provide evidence that humans and mammoth co-existed, and that humans hunted mammoths on the North American continent (but see above).